ycw66/tx_service/doc/catalog.md

 TODO(xiaoyang): Please update this section.

-Other catalogs like use privilege, procedure, sequences etc. are stored as normal monograph tables.
+Other catalogs like use privilege, procedure, sequences etc. are stored as normal eloq tables.
 They are mostly stored in `mysql` database which inherits from Mysql (to be specific, standard Mysql stores these catalog in `mysql` database with Aria engine).

 Currently, these catalogs are stored distributed across the cluster.
 Mysql will read some catalog tables during startup.
 As a result,  Mysql startup process depends on the tx_service cluster is ready.
 Here the ready means all the txnodes finishes the log recovery and can serve transactions.
-We added a checker in monograph engine initializer to support this behavior.
+We added a checker in eloq engine initializer to support this behavior.

 ```
 cassandra@cqlsh:mono> describe tables;